NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 Each diffraction order corresponds to a single angle.
 In the figure below, this angle is represented by the *lower* boundary of each labeled region.
 For example, the $m$=0 order has a diffraction angle of 0° at all wavelengths.
 The representation of the diffraction orders as finite angular regions is an artifact of matplotlib's [pcolormesh](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.pcolormesh.html) routine.
 Note that only the positive diffraction orders are shown as these are equivalent to the negative orders due to the symmetry of the source and the structure.

 The diffraction orders/modes are a finite set of propagating planewaves.
 The wavevector $k_x$ of these modes can be computed analytically: for a frequency of $\omega$ (in $c=1$ units), these propagating modes are the **real** solutions of $\sqrt{(\omega^2 n^2 - (k_y+2\pi m/\Lambda)^2)}$ where $m$ is the diffraction order (an integer), $\Lambda$ is the periodicity of the grating, and $n$ is the refractive index of the propagating medium.
 In this example, $n=1$, $k_y=0$, and $\Lambda=10$ μm.
 Thus, at a wavelength of 0.5 μm there are a total of 20 diffraction orders of which we only computed the first 10.
 The wavevector $k_x$ is used to compute the angle of the diffraction order as $\cos^{-1}(k_x/(\omega n))$.
+(The angle can also be equivalently computed as $\sin^{-1}((k_y+2\pi m/\Lambda)/(\omega n))$.)
 Evanescent modes, those with an imaginary $k_x$, exist for $|m|>20$ but these modes carry no power.
 Note that currently Meep does not compute the number of propagating modes for you.
 If the mode number passed to `get_eigenmode_coefficients` is larger than the number of propagating modes at a given frequency/wavelength, MPB's Newton solver will fail to converge and will return zero for the mode coefficient.
 It is therefore a good idea to know beforehand the number of propagating modes.

 <center>
 ![](../images/grating_diffraction_spectra.png)
 </center>

 In the limit where the grating periodicity is much larger than the wavelength and the size of the diffracting element (i.e., more than 10 times), as it is in this example, the [diffraction efficiency](https://en.wikipedia.org/wiki/Diffraction_efficiency) can be computed analytically using scalar theory.
 This is described in the OpenCourseWare [Optics course](https://ocw.mit.edu/courses/mechanical-engineering/2-71-optics-spring-2009/) in the Lecture 16 (Gratings: Amplitude and Phase, Sinusoidal and Binary) [notes](https://ocw.mit.edu/courses/mechanical-engineering/2-71-optics-spring-2009/video-lectures/lecture-16-gratings-amplitude-and-phase-sinusoidal-and-binary/MIT2_71S09_lec16.pdf) and [video](https://www.youtube.com/watch?v=JmWguqCZRxk).
 For a review of scalar diffraction theory, see Chapter 3 ("Analysis of Two-Dimensional Signals and Systems") of [Introduction to Fourier Optics (fourth edition)](https://www.amazon.com/Introduction-Fourier-Optics-Joseph-Goodman-ebook/dp/B076TBP48F) by J.W.
 Goodman.
 From the scalar theory, the diffraction efficiency of the binary grating is $4/(m\pi)^2$ when the phase difference between the propagating distance in the glass relative to the same distance in air is $\pi$.
 The phase difference/contrast is $(2\pi/\lambda)(n-1)s$ where $\lambda$ is the wavelength, $n$ is the refractive index of the grating, and $s$ is the propagation distance in the grating (`gh` in the script).
-A special feature of the binary grating is that the diffraction efficiency is 0 for all *even* orders.
+A special feature of the binary phase grating is that the diffraction efficiency is 0 for all *even* orders.
 This is verified by the diffraction spectrum shown above at $\lambda=0.5$ μm.
 Note the wavelength dependence of the transmittance and, in particular, the slightly *non-zero* diffraction efficiency for the even orders at wavelengths other than 0.5 μm.
 Since the diffraction efficiency of the ninth order has already fallen to a negligible value (~0.005), computing the spectra of higher-order modes is unnecessary.

 To convert the diffraction efficiency into transmittance in the $x$ direction (in order to be able to compare the scalar-theory results with those from Meep), the diffraction efficiency must be multiplied by the Fresnel transmittance from air to glass and by the cosine of the diffraction angle.
 We compare the analytic and simulated results at a wavelength of 0.5 μm for diffraction orders 1 (2.9°), 3 (8.6°), 5 (14.5°), and 7 (20.5°).
 The analytic results are 0.3886, 0.0427, 0.0151, and 0.0074.
 The Meep results are 0.3891, 0.04287, 0.0152, and 0.0076.
 This corresponds to relative errors of approximately 1.3%, 0.4%, 0.8%, and 2.1% which indicates good agreement.